Hexagon/grapho/README.md

 Grapho
 ======

-Grapho is a simple, dependency free data visualisation library for JavaScript.
+Grapho is a dependency free data visualisation library for JavaScript, written with the KISS principle in mind.

 ![Grapho real time example](example.png)